Sensationull/countries-api/README.md

 I then turned my attention to the CountryPage component which is when a user selects an individual country for more information.
 So same deal as the homepage, CSS scaffolding, data retreival, and then final CSS touches

-Lastly, I went back DRYed up some function defs, moved some code around to avoid prop drilling, and changed some data accessing styles to ensure that content didn't overflow on the country cards.
+I went back DRYed up some function defs, moved some code around to avoid prop drilling, and changed some data accessing styles to ensure that content didn't overflow on the country cards.

+I came back to refactor the code so that client-side routing could be implemented with React router.

 ### Built with